 Kehinde Wiley.
 Napoleon Leading the Army over the Alps, 2005

-Dive deeper with more art and museums with these videos:
+Dive deeper with more art and museums with these:

 • Relighting Seurat’s Circus Sideshow (Parade de cirque)